 Double rooms from £328.69 (THB13,366), including tax at 18.8 per cent.

 Rates include à la carte and buffet breakfast, daily snacks, unlimited access to the gym, sauna, infinity pool and Paresa Beach Club, and free shuttle bus to and from Kamala Beach.

 Dine away from prying eyes in the Khao Sok forest; ask the Adventure Team and they'll set up a linen-topped table on a raft underneath the tree canopy.
 A little more labour intensive, but no less magical, fishing for your own supper in the Andaman Sea is a rewarding way to sample local fare.

 At the hotel

 Spa, gym, sauna, Muse library with books, DVDs, board games, guest computers and good selection of newspapers and magazines, cooking school, free WiFi throughout, concierge, gardens, beach club and private beach.
-In rooms: flatscreen TV, CD/DVD player, preloaded iPod, minibar, espresso machine.
+In rooms: flatscreen TV, CD/DVD player, espresso machine, Bluetooth speakers, free bottled water.
 Cliff Pool Villas and Grand Residence Pool Villas come with well stocked wine cellars, and Grand Residence Pool Villas also have a kitchen.

 Our favourite rooms